Best Pregnancy Safe Tinted Moisturizer (Updated 2026 Guide)

 CAUTION

 C12 15 alkyl benzoate is a common food preservative in processed foods.
 Has shown birth defects in animal studies at high doses.
-An emollient related to benzoates, which have shown birth defects in animal studies at high doses.
-Topical cosmetic use is likely low risk but flagged for caution.
+An emollient that may contain benzoate compounds.
+High dose animal studies have shown developmental concerns, though topical cosmetic use is generally low exposure.

 How Do Tinted Moisturizer Products Stack Up?